pearpages/my-blog-v1/_posts/2015-05-25-javascript-functions.markdown

  myObject.increment(3); //4
 {% endhighlight %}

-The binding of this to the object happens at invocation time.
+The binding of this to the object happens at **invocation time**.

 Methods that get their object context from this are called *pubic methods*.

 ### The Function Invocation Pattern

+When a function is invoked with this pattern, **this** is bound to the global object.

 {% highlight javascript %}
 function add(param1, param2){